-(A) A nearshore fishery is allocated 500 pounds of the Columbia River subarea allocation, to allow incidental halibut retention on groundfish trips in the area shoreward of the boundary line approximating the 30 fathom (55 m) depth contour extending from Leadbetter Point, WA (46°38.17' N. lat., 124°15.88' W. long.) to the Washington-Oregon border (46°16.00' N. lat., 124°15.88' W. long.) and from there, connecting to the boundary line approximating the 40 fathom (73 m) depth contour in Oregon.
+- (A) A nearshore fishery is allocated 500 pounds of the Columbia River subarea allocation, to allow incidental halibut retention on groundfish trips in the area shoreward of the boundary line approximating the 30 fathom (55 m) depth contour extending from Leadbetter Point, WA (46°38.17' N. lat., 124°15.88' W. long.) to the Washington-Oregon border (46°16.00' N. lat., 124°15.88' W. long.) and from there, connecting to the boundary line approximating the 40 fathom (73 m) depth contour in Oregon.
 Coordinates will be specifically defined at 50 CFR 660.71 through 660.74.
 The nearshore fishery will be open Monday through Wednesday following the opening of the all-depth fishery, until the nearshore allocation is taken or September 30, whichever is earlier.
 Taking, retaining, possessing or landing halibut on groundfish trips is only allowed in the nearshore area on days not open to all-depth Pacific halibut fisheries.
-The daily bag limit is one halibut per person, with no size limit.

-(B) The remaining Columbia River subarea allocation will be allocated for an alldepth fishery beginning in May.
-The all-depth_fishery will open on the first Thursday in May or May 1 if it is a Friday or Sunday, three days per week, Thursday, Friday and Sunday until the subarea allocation is taken, or until September 30, whichever is earlier.
+The daily bag limit is one halibut per person, with no size limit. - (B) The remaining Columbia River subarea allocation will be allocated for an all-depth fishery beginning in May.
+The all-depth fishery open dates will be determined after consultation between Oregon and Washington Departments of Fish and Wildlife and in time for Council final action at the November meeting.
+The fishery will be open two days per week, Thursday or Friday, and/or Sunday until the subarea allocation is taken, or until September 30, whichever is earlier.
 Subsequent to the closure, if there is insufficient quota remaining in the Columbia River subarea for another fishing day, then any remaining quota may be transferred inseason to another Washington and/or Oregon subarea by NMFS via an update to the recreational halibut hotline.
 Any remaining quota would be transferred to each state in proportion to its contribution.
 The daily bag limit is one halibut per person, with no size limit.
 No groundfish may be taken and retained, possessed or landed when halibut are on board the vessel with the following exceptions.
-When allowed by groundfish regulations sablefish, Pacific cod, flatfish species may be retained, and lingcod caught north of the Washington-Oregon border (46°16.00' N. lat.) may be retained during the month of May.
+When allowed by groundfish regulations sablefish, Pacific cod, flatfish species may be retained, and lingcod caught north of the Washington-Oregon border (46°16.00' N. lat.) may be retained during the recreational halibut fishery.